-If an E-mail is received that has not been configured to use the BIP virtual port driver, the printer will print the E-mail out as a text document.
+Figure 1 of the second that has not been configured to use the BIP virtual port driver, the printer will print the E-mail out as a text document.

 Brother Internet Print: Configuring the Brother Print/Fax Server

 The Print/Fax server can be configured using BRAdmin Professional utility or by using a web browser.